 Tip #8: Sababa

-In the heart of Canggu, Sababa Restaurant awaits you with the most delicious Middle Eastern cuisine and an East Mediterranean vibe.
+In the heart of Canggu, Sababa Restaurant awaits you with delicious Middle Eastern cuisine and an East-Mediterranean vibe.

 - Daily: 11 am – 12 am